 Each student will receive for the CADDCT seminar which is part 1: Master hand out notebook, overhead copy (note format), PowerPoint on jumpdrive, DVD on Sexuality, textbooks, pre-test and post-test for employees, marketing information, CEU information, sample brochure, sample sign-in sheet, sample certificate.

 1st Day Part 1: 7:30 A.M. to 8:00 P.M.
 CADDCT is taught live by NCCDP Corporate staff.

 Introduction to dementia, Diagnosis, Prognosis, Treatment, Communication, Feelings, Depression, Repetitive Behaviors, Paranoia, Hallucinations, Wandering, Hoarding, Aggressive Behaviors, Catastrophic Reactions, Intimacy, Sexuality, Personal Care, Pain, Bathing, Dressing, Toileting, Nutrition, Activities, Environment, Staff and Family Support, Diversity and Cultural Competence, Spiritual Care and End of Life Issues.

-Once you send in your paper work, you will receive a confirmation packet with two home work assignments which is a sample brochure and sample certificate to bring to class.
-Additionally you will receive a license agreement and a instructor agreement that will require a notary to sign as well as your signature.
+Once you send in your paperwork, you will receive a confirmation packet with two homework assignments which is a sample brochure and a sample certificate to bring to class.
+Additionally, you will receive a license agreement and an instructor agreement that will require a notary to sign as well as your signature.
 If you have any questions regarding the agreements, please contact the NCCDP office.

-The Alzheimer's Disease and dementia policy and procedure manual / CDCM® manualmay not be copied or distributed in any format.
-The power point may not be copied or distributed in any format.
-The over head notes may not be copied nor distributed in any format.
-As a Trainer, you will be required to provide all students a copy of the Hand Out Notebook.
+The Alzheimer's Disease and dementia policy and procedure manual / CDCM® manual may not be copied or distributed in any format.
+The PowerPoint may not be copied or distributed in any format.
+The overhead notes may not be copied nor distributed in any format.
+As a Trainer, you will be required to provide all students a copy of the Hand Out Notebook